ShiboXing/Pitt-Social/README.md

 Contributors: [Fangzheng Guo](https://github.com/toobbby), [Zhuolun Li](https://github.com/Zhuolun1996) and [Shibo Xing](https://github.com/ShiboXing)

 ### Phase 1
-Instantiated schemas and all relations with contraints\
+Instantiated schemas and all relations with integrity contraints\
-Defined triggers on tables\
+Defined triggers on tables for further SQL development\
-Generated sample data
+Generated sample data for initial testing of the schema

 ### Phase 2
 Implemented SQL procedures and functions to support the JDBC methods\